dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}

-Now, we need to update `main` to construct and populate the `ApplicationContext` as well as register that context so that it is accessible to the rest of the application.
+Now, we need to update `main` to construct and populate the `ApplicationContext` create a `registry` for the application and use this to define the `ApplicationContext`.
+Finally in order to make the `registry` available within widget tree we need to pass the `registry` as a property to the `projector`.

 {% instruction 'Import the `ApplicationContext` module and add this code to `main`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:10-29 %}

 {% aside 'Loading data' %}
-In a real-world application, this data would probably be loaded via a call to a web-service or a local datastore.
+In a real-world application, this data would probably be loaded via a call to a web service or a local data store.
 To learn more, take a look at the [data stores tutorial](../comingsoon.html).
 {% endaside %}

-This is the same data that we used in the `App` module to initialize the `WorkerProperties`, but it is now in a more appropriate location.
-In general, the `main` module of an application should be concerned with initializing application-wide state.
-Also, as we mentioned earlier, the `App` class only needed the `WorkerProperties` because its children needed them.
+The state stored in the `ApplicationContext` is the same data used in the `App` module to initialize the `WorkerProperties`, but it is now decoupled into an isolated module that helps to understand and maintain the application.
+In general, the `main` module of an application should be concerned with initializing application wide state.
+Also, as we mentioned earlier, the `App` class only needed to manage the `WorkerProperties` state so that it could coordinate this through from and to it's children.

-Now that we have the `ApplicationContext`, it is time to allow it to be used by widgets.
-To do that, we need to create an `Injector` and add it to the application's central widget registry. `Injectors` are created using the `Injector` factory function from `@dojo/widget-core`.
+Now that we have the `ApplicationContext`, let's use it within our widgets.
+By creating an `Injector` and adding it to the `registry` created for the `projector`. `Injectors` are created using the `Injector` factory function from `@dojo/widget-core`.

 {% instruction 'Add the following imports to the `main` module.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:2-3 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:2-5 %}

 {% instruction 'Now, add the following after the `applicationContext` declaration.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:31 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:31-32 %}

-This statement does two things.
-First, it uses the `Injector` factory function to wrap the `applicationContext` with the `BaseInjector`, a lightweight component that allows any object that extends `Evented` to be injected via a `Container`, which we will talk about in the next section.
+The first statement creates a `registry` where the application context can be registered.
+The second statement does two things.
+First, it uses the `Injector` factory function to wrap the `applicationContext` with the `BaseInjector`, a lightweight component that allows any object that extends `Evented` to be injected via a `Container`, which we will discuss in the next section.
 This statement also registers the `Injector` with the application's central registry.
 The registry provides a way to register a widget via a label, making it accessible to other parts of the application.
 You can learn more in the [registry tutorial](../comingsoon.html).

+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:36 %}

+We need to pass the `registry` to the `projector` via the `setProperties` method to ensure that it is available for all widget and container instances.

-Now that the `Injector` is defined and registered, it is time to create the components that will use it.
-In the next section, we will create a special type of non-visual widget called a `Container` that will allow state to be injected into the `WorkerForm` and `WorkerContainer` widgets.
+Now that the `Injector` is defined and registered and the `registry` has been set in the `projector`, it is time to create the components that will use it.
+In the next section, we will create a non-visual widget called a `Container` that will allow state to be injected into the `WorkerForm` and `WorkerContainer` widgets.

 {% section %}